-Lonely Lane Farms offers sustainably raised, grass-fed beef, lamb, and pork hand-cut to the highest standards on-farm in Mount Angel, Oregon.
-Third-generation farmers Mike and Patty Kloft run the 165-acre farm in Oregon’s beautiful Willamette River Valley.
+Lonely Lane Farms offers sustainably raised, grass-fed beef & lamb and heritage pork hand cut to the highest standards on-farm in Mount Angel, Oregon.
+Third-generation farmers Mike and Patty Kloft run the 165-acre farm in Oregon’s beautiful Willamette River Valley nestled close to the Cascades.
 Humane practices, small-scale production, on-site processing and packing, and antibiotic- and hormone-free animals are integral to Lonely Lane’s farming values.

 Farmers don’t often just “sit down.”
 There’s too much to do for the animals, the crops, and the business.
 But Mike and Patty Kloft sat down in October 2015 to talk about their history together and the story of Lonely Lane.

 How We Met

 Patty: Our families, the Klofts and the Bochslers, go back to the late 1800s in Mount Angel.
 It’s ironic because Mike and I grew up three miles apart, but we didn’t meet until much later.

 Mike: I was just starting the farmers markets and I needed some help.